Board Reporting Guide For Investor Relations Departments

 Quick Navigation

-Producing reports for the board is often a key responsibility for investor relations professionals.
+Producing reports for the board is often a key responsibility for investor relations professionals, and is an excellent way to demonstrate the impact of the IR office.
 This article will walk you through what a board report entails, why these updates are important to the board and provide recommendations as to what your board reports should include.

 What is a Board Report?